First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

 Price$ 1,800.00 (AUD)

-performance.
+The Mitac DL75 is a competitively priced notebook, which offers a big screen, decent connectivity and acceptable performance.
 It's a 15.4in widescreen notebook and weighs 3kg without the power supply.
 Standard hotkeys for Web and e-mail are provided at the top of the key-board, along with dedicated multimedia keys on the front panel.
 These work as part of an "instant on" media player, which will only play music CDs since there is no monitor output and your hard drive is not accessible.
 The sound from the speakers is of average quality.

 One interesting aspect of the DL75 is the trackpad, which is incorporated into the main chassis, rather than being an inset on the body.
 This looks good, but my hand tended to slide across when typing.
 The drawback is it often repositioned the cursor where I didn't want it.